HONEY tokens are used to create economic incentives across the Hivemapper Network, while balancing the needs of two groups within our ecosystem:

-The Hivemapper Network uses distinct token economic concepts to ensure HONEY supply is both available to fulfill demand in the network, but also relatively scarce with a known maximum.
+The token economics of the Hivemapper Network are designed to ensure that HONEY will be available to fulfill demand for map data, but relatively scarce with a known maximum.

-- 15% to Hivemapper Inc. for providing ongoing R&D and operational support for the Hivemapper Network
+15% to Hivemapper Inc. for providing R&D and operational support to the Hivemapper Network.

-At the network launch, the Hivemapper Network began minting and distributing 4 billion HONEY tokens to contributors as rewards.
+At launch, the Hivemapper Network began minting and distributing 4 billion HONEY tokens to contributors as rewards.
 The exact amount of tokens minted each week is determined by Global Map Progress.

 As more data is consumed, more HONEY is burned and more tokens are redistributed to contributors.